-OK, so what we shall eat if we are banned from those familiar “Italian” dishes in Rome?
-Velavevodetto, shows a good example of almost all traditional dishes, in a pretty professional way!
+OK, so how to order food in Rome, if we cannot get those “Italian” dishes we know?
+Velavevodetto shows a good example as they've got almost all the traditional dishes, in a pretty professional way!

 Spaghetti with meatballs / Fettuccine Bolognese style

-Amatriciana, is a type of sauce with tomato, pecorino cheese from Amatrice and guanciale (cured pork cheek), originally from Rieti (province of Lazio region).
+Amatriciana, is a type of sauce with tomato, pecorino cheese from Amatrice and guanciale (cured pork cheek) from Rieti (province of Lazio region) originally.
 Now you will find it a bit spicy because many make this sauce with black or chili pepper.

-Rigatoni is a central-to-south Italian pasta type, like a big brother version of penne.
-Together with the very traditional Pajata sauce, Rigatoni con la Pajata belongs to the most traditional Roman cuisine.
-Pajata, is the intestines of the calf only when it still feed on mother’s milk.
-The intestines have to be well skinned and cleaned then stewed in the typical tomato sauce.
-The creamy consistency with the good balance from the acid tomato sauce, is the key for this dish.
-Unfortunately, I don’t see this dish available often in Rome.
+Rigatoni is a pasta from Central and Southern Italy.
+It is like a big brother of penne.
+With the very traditional Pajata sauce, its name is Rigatoni con la Pajata, which is the most traditional Roman dishes.
+Pajata, is the intestines of the calf only when it still feeds on its mother’s milk.
+The intestines have to be well skinned, cleaned, and stewed in the typical tomato sauce.
+The creamy consistency with the good balance from the acid tomato sauce, is the key to this dish.
+Unfortunately, I don’t see this dish much in Rome.

 Fettuccine Alfredo Style

-As one of the most well-known Rome pasta, Carbonara is what you must try!
-Bacon, cheese, egg and pepper is the major 4 ingredients to make Carbonara, while pasta choice can be many, but mainly fettucine, spaghetti or rigatoni.
+It is the most well-known Rome pasta.
+Carbonara is what you must try!
+Bacon, cheese, egg and pepper is the major 4 ingredients for Carbonara.
+However, you can have a few choices of different pasta.
+They are fettucine, spaghetti or rigatoni.
 Here in Velavevodetto, they make with rigatoni.

 The origin of Carbonara is not 100% clear, however, there is a mainstream theory I found it creditable and interesting.
 Carbonara, the name derived from “Carbonaro”, which in Italian words, means charcoal burner.
-Probably the word refers to the working class with charcoals or let’s say miners, who have the absolute love to Carbonara!
+Probably, this word refers to the working class with charcoals, or they are miners.
+Guess what?
+They all love Carbonara!

-The other saying about Carbonara’s origin is related to an American-Italian chef during the Italian immigration to US.
-The Italian Chef finds the best way to save those “left-over” bacons, eggs, cheese from American’s breakfast, and invented the beautiful Carbonara, by mixing those breakfast ingredients with Italian pasta!
+The second theory is related to an American-Italian chef in the time of the Italian immigration to America.
+The Italian Chef didn’t want to waste those “left-over” bacons, eggs, and cheese from the American’s breakfast.
+So, he invented the Carbonara by mixing those “breakfast” ingredients with the Italian pasta!

-A good carbonara will never to be milky white, instead, should be golden yellow with many black dots.
-You might find it very different from the “Carbonara” outside Italy, as a lot of restaurants make it with cream sauce (absolutely not acceptable).
-The ingredients look so simple that I imagine to do it at home easily.
+A good carbonara will never be milky white.
+Instead, it should be in gold-yellow color with many black dots (the peppers).
+You might find it very different from the “Carbonara” outside Italy, because many restaurants make it with cream sauce (absolutely not acceptable).
+The ingredients are so simple that I imagine it as an easy home-made dish.
 Truth is I’m naïve.
 I can always make a Carbonara edible and fairly tasty but never presentable as those from the good restaurants.